Republicans struggle to save funding for Trump’s border wall - NewsBreak

 Sen. Richard Shelby (Ala.), top-ranking Republican on the Senate Appropriations Committee, cautioned against withholding support from a bipartisan deal, a move that could imperil funding for other significant GOP-backed priorities, including military operations and national security.

-“If we reach an agreement on everything else and including defense, security, the nation, everything, I wouldn’t hold that whole [appropriations] bill and punish the military,” Shelby said.President Declares Emergency over Opioid Epidemic
+“If we reach an agreement on everything else and including defense, security, the nation, everything, I wouldn’t hold that whole [appropriations] bill and punish the military,” Shelby said.Republicans struggle to save funding for Trump’s border wall

 While Shelby noted he’s long supported the border wall and said funding for the project is “important,” he said “funding the Navy, the Army and Air Force intelligence, all of that, is top priority to the nation.”